Postwar anti-Jewish violence in Slovakia: 1947

 The trial of Jozef Tiso, the former president of the Slovak State, raised fears of anti-Jewish violence, which the Slovak nationalist underground unsuccessfully tried to incite.
 The police made up a list of politically unreliable individuals to be arrested if there was any violence, which the Communist Party planned to exploit to increase its power.
 At some of the pro-Tiso demonstrations there were antisemitic elements: in Piešťany, demonstrators shouted anti-Jewish and anti-Czech slogans; in Chynorany and Žabokreky, they sang Hlinka Guard songs and reportedly stopped vehicles asking if there were Czechs or Jews in the car.
 The only full-blown riot was in Bardejov in early June.

 1948

-There were additional anti-Jewish riots in Bratislava on 20 and 21 August 1948.
-The riots originated in an altercation at a farmers' market in Stalin Square in which Emilia Prášilová, a pregnant non-Jewish Slovak woman, accused sellers of favoring Jews.
-Alica Franková, a Jewish woman, called Prášilová "an SS woman" and they attacked each other.
+Further anti-Jewish riots erupted in Bratislava on August 20 and 21, 1948.
+The unrest began with a dispute at a farmers' market in Stalin Square, where Emilia Prášilová, a pregnant non-Jewish Slovak woman, accused vendors of showing favoritism towards Jews.
+A Jewish woman, Alica Franková, referred to Prášilová as "an SS woman," leading to a confrontation between the two.
 After both women were arrested, passersby beat up another two Jewish women, one of whom was hospitalized.
 Yelling "Hang the Jews!" and "Jews out!" they sacked the same Jewish kitchen that had been attacked two years previously.
 Another attempted demonstration the next day was dispersed by police, and 130 rioters were arrested, of whom forty were convicted.
 By the summer of 1948, however, antisemitic incidents were decreasing in Slovakia.